OpusVL/perldoc.perl.org/README.md

-# Perl Documentation Website
+# Perldoc website builder

-This repo contains all the scrips that are necessary to develop the documentation website locally and then just deploy with a simple copy/paste to the server.
+The Perldoc website is built from the Perl documentation created buy the developers.
+This repo contains all the scripts that are necessary to build the static HTML used by the perldoc.perl.org website.

-## gen-perldoc.pm
+## Generating Perldoc

-A script to download perl versions, compile them and convert base perl pod files into html
+The gen-perldoc.pm script is used to download Perl pod documentation, compile, index, and convert the content into html.

-Using the scripts

-Running the script bellow will create the `builds` and `outputs` folders that contain each version of Perl released and its documentation.
+Running the script will create the `builds` and `outputs` folders that contain each version of Perl released and its documentation.

 ```bash
 perl gen-perldoc.pm
 ```

-This script will run once per day so that if a new version is release this is downloaded, compiled and it's documentation released to the site automatically.
+It is scheduled to run run once per day to automatically update the site with changes to the documentation.

-To force recompiling the whole thing (in case of templates being updated) you can run
+To force a recompilation of the whole site (in case the templates have been updated) you can run:

 ```bash
 perl gen-perldoc.pm force
 ```

+> Using `perl gen-perldoc.pm force` will rewrite the html files so please use it with caution as it will recreate all the html files inside the Outputs folder

+This may take some time...

-## Developing locally and modifying the templates
+## Modifying the site template

-### Template modifying

-There are 2 major files that can modified to change the structural integrity of the static html files.
+There are 2 major files that can modified to change the structure of the generated html files:

-`***default.tt***` - template for the actual documentation pages
+`***default.tt***` - template for the documentation content pages

 - navigation automatically generated
 - links on the sidebar automatically generated
 - content automatically generated
 - footer automatically generated

-`***main_index.tt***` main landing pages for each release
+`***main_index.tt***` main landing pages for releases

 - navigation automatically generated
 - landing page content links automatically generated
 - footer automatically generated

-Modifying the templates while developing will require rebuilding the actual html files

-Using `perl gen-perldoc.pm force` will rewrite the html files so please use it with caution as it will recreate all the html files inside the Outputs folder
+Once changed, the whole site will require a rebuild.

+## Optimising JS assets

+If you want to optimise the js libraries, there are a few popular options:

-### Assets developing
+### Grunt

 Using Grunt to compile / optimize Sass, JS and Images